Technical Deep Dive into YugaByte DB 1.1

 Transactions, Secondary Indexes & Document Data Modeling

-After extensive testing both internally and with customers, we are happy to announce the general availability of distributed ACID transactions, secondary indexes and support for JSON document data types!
+After extensive testing both internally and with customers, we are happy to announce the general availability of distributed ACID transactions, secondary indexes and JSON document data types!

 Distributed ACID transactions enable use-cases which require updating multiple keys in an atomic and consistent manner.
 An example of such a use-case is performing a “bank transfer” from one account to another, in which the balances in the two accounts have to be updated atomically.